arm61/isis_school/intro.md

 In this course, we make use of the Python programming language heavily to show mathematics and plot figures.
 The aim is that the course should **not** require knowledge of Python to understand the content.
 If you are not comfortable with Python, feel free to skip the code blocks, but make sure to **pay attention** to the plots that are produced.

+If you want to interact with the Python code, this is possible by visiting this course on [pan-learning.org](https://pan-learning.org/moodle/course/view.php?id=96).
+Once you are there and have an account, click on the JupyterHub link and navigate to the Jupyter Notebook that you want to modify the code for.
 ```

 ## Bibliography